cdelorme/system-setup/docs/osx.md

 Finally, import the [`Solarized High Contrast Dark`](https://github.com/mariozaizar/dotfiles/blob/master/themes/iTerm2/Solarized%20High%20Contrast%20Dark.itermcolors) color scheme from the GUI.

 _Color schemes in iterm are loaded into a plist file and so doing so from command line is not as easy.
-Someday I will document how to, if I ever figure it out myself._
+I may document the process in the future if I ever have time._

 ### virtualbox

 VirtualBox offers USB 2.0 support, but you have to download and install the [Extension Pack](https://www.virtualbox.org/wiki/Downloads).

-I also recommend creating a Host-Only network with a predictable IP range (I generally use 10.0.5.1).
+I also recommend creating a Host-Only network with a predictable IP range, which you can then specify static ip's in your virtual machines.

-_VirtualBox networking is a bit complex.
-There are built-in firewalls around their NAT, so you can't simply access ports, you have to have an internal "unsafe" network adapter, and then an internet access network adapter.
-The combination generally tends to be NAT + Host-Only._
+_Unfortunately VirtualBox caters towards the enterprise crowd and focuses on security at the cost of convenience and usability.
+There is no "Shared Adapter" that allows virtual machines to have both internet access and local access, due to a built-in firewall on their NAT.
+To gain local access you need a second host-only network device._

 ### transmission